-- All courses offered to satisfy SBC learning objectives must be taken for a letter grade.
-Courses taken under the Pass/No Credit option will not satisfy SBC learning objectives.
+- In order to satisfy the SBC learning objectives, a passing letter grade or a grade of S must be earned in the corresponding course.
+Recorded grades of P, NC, U or F will not satisfy SBC learning objectives.
 LANG, WRT, and QPS learning objectives must be passed with a grade of C or higher.

 - The inclusion of an SBC abbreviation indicates whether a course is approved to satisfy one or more sets of SBC learning objectives.
 If an SBC abbreviation does not appear with the course entry in the Bulletin, that course may not be used to satisfy any SBC learning objectives.

 - College courses taken while the student was in high school will be evaluated for applicability to SBC learning objectives.

 - Transferred courses must carry at least three semester hours of credit to be applicable to any learning objective.